 Expect random thoughts on a variety of subjects including Faith, Music, Sport and anything else which I may want to wax lyrical about.
 Enjoy!

 A FEW PERSONAL DETAILS For those who might be interested!

-I’m originally from Silksworth, Sunderland, a proud Mackem and I still support the only team that matters in the North East – I’m disappointed that we didn’t manage to avoid successive relegations but I’m feeling optimistic under a new manager and owner!
-I’ve been married to Paula, who is a specialist health visitor, for nearly 33 years, and we have two children, Benjamin and Annabel.
+I’m originally from Silksworth, Sunderland, the son of a miner and a proud Mackem – I still support the only team that matters in the North East.
+I’m disappointed that we didn’t manage to avoid successive relegations but I’m feeling optimistic under a (yet another) new manager and owner!
+I’ve been married to Paula, who is a specialist health visitor, since 1986, and we have two children, Benjamin and Annabel.